Oskar Spiten-Nysæter

 Oskar Spiten-Nysæter (born 29 August 2007) is a Norwegian professional footballer who plays as a forward for the Eliteserien club Molde.

 Club career

 Spiten-Nysæter is a youth product of his local club Asker, before moving to the academy of Stabæk in 2021.
 On 29 August 2022, he signed his first professional contract with Stabæk.
 On 20 September 2023, he extended his contract with the club until 2026.
 He made his senior and professional debut with Stabæk in a 2–2 Eliteserien tie with Sarpsborg 08 on 29 October 2023, and in doing so became their youngest debutant ever at the age of 16 years and 61 days.

 On May 3, 2025, Oskar Spiten-Nysæter was given a five-match suspension for his performance during the Norwegian First Division match between Moss and Stabæk on April 27, 2025.

 In July 2025, Spiten-Nysæter signed for Eliteserien club Molde.
 Reports put the sale at around 25 to 30 million NOK, making it the most expensive transfer between two Norwegian clubs.
+In June 2026, Spiten-Nysæter extended his contract with Molde for an additional season, keeping him at the club until the end of the 2031 season.